-The engraving above, of the steam locomotive Hibernia, shows the state of science a year after Hamilton’s marriage, and two years after the publication of the Third Supplement to an Essay on the Theory of Systems of Rays,* which would lead to Hamiltonian mechanics, and nine years before Hamilton found the quaternions.
+This engraving, of the steam locomotive Hibernia, shows the state of science a year after Hamilton’s marriage, two years after the publication of the Third Supplement to an Essay on the Theory of Systems of Rays,** which would lead to Hamiltonian mechanics, and nine years before Hamilton found the quaternions.

 Thus having made his discoveries in a time in which there were no telephones and radios yet, people walked, and travelled by horse, carriage, steam train and steamship, Hamilton’s son reported that “Sir W.” was indifferent to contemporary fame, “arising from his conviction that his belonged to a future age entirely.”
 He was right, yet little could he know that his work had to wait until quantum mechancis and the dawn of computers before it would start to blossom.